 Texas Attorney General (800-621-0508): find assistance with disaster scams, including price gouging and home repair flim flams, from the Texas AG Consumer Protection Division.
 Link includes tips on avoiding scams.

 City of Houston Emergency Information (3-1-1 or 713-884-3131): Information about shelters, emergency services, utility outages, service closures, and frequent disaster updates.

 Red Cross Disaster Assistance Hotline (866-526-0677): find information on open shelters, how to list yourself as well after a disaster, and how to search for family members.

 Red Cross Mental Health Line - Text TALKWITHUS to 66746

-Harris County Recovery Network: Links and information to recover from the Harvey flood disaster, including guides for filing with FEMA after a house flood, finding a towed vehicle, finding shelter, and finding help with clean up and fraud prevention.
+Harris County Project Recovery: Links and information to recover from the Harvey flood disaster, including guides for filing with FEMA after a house flood, finding a towed vehicle, finding shelter, and finding help with clean up and fraud prevention.